EngineerToBe/go-engineertobe/Notes/00-variables/00-basic-datatypes.md

 | int64 | 64 bits / 8 byte | -2^63 to 2^63 -1 |

-Note :- A 32-bit system will allocate 32 bits of memory and a 64-bit system will allocate 64 bits of memory.

 * Unsigned

 | Type | Size | Range |
 | --- | ----------- |------------|